When Did The Cotton Gin Become Widely Used?

 The first evidence of cotton use was found in India and Pakistan, and dates from about 6,000 B.C.
 Scientists believe that cotton was first cultivated in the Indus delta.
 The species used in ancient South Asia were Gossypium herbaceum and Gossypium arboretum which originated in India and Africa.

-See also What Is A Scanpan Made Of?
+See also What Is A Natural Quartz?